Durham's Top Tables to Book Now

 flatwhitekitchen.com

-This charming bistro within a renovated 17th century house has been a staple in Durham since 2010.
+It’s not often that there isn’t a queue out the door at this city centre staple.
+This café within a renovated 17th century town house is a firm favourite with the locals and students alike serving coffee, cake and unmissable brunch.
 The pancakes here are more than worth the queue to get in – including their fluffy ricotta pancakes served with fresh fruit, maple syrup and cinder toffee butter.
+It also has a sister venue (Flat White Café) just around the corner, offering hot drinks and light lunch options.

 The Rabbit Hole